HERBACEOUS PEONY-PLANTING & CARE

 - For potted peonies, carefully remove root ball from the plastic pot.
 Place one hand on top of soil; turn pot upside down; grasp bottom of pot and lift up, cleanly removing pot from soil.

 - Set peony in the hole and confirm that the potted soil level is even with the ground level.
 Adjust by removing or adding soil mixture.

 - Water thoroughly especially if planting bareroot stock.
 Wait for water to percolate down and soil to settle.
 Add more soil mixture if necessary then water again.

-- After planting, spread ¼ cup Flower-Tone or similar fertilizer with ratio of N-P-K similar to 5-8-8 in a circle around the plant and scratch in slightly.
+- Spread ¼ cup Flower-Tone or similar fertilizer with ratio of N-P-K similar to 5-8-8 in a circle around the plant and scratch in slightly.
 The ratio is important because too much nitrogen will encourage leaves and not flowers.
 Fertilize at planting, again in September and then twice annually in April and September

 - Install a single or double peony hoop around the bush to support heavy blooms.